 Below are some commons cons of Golden Sex Link chickens:

-- They can only be bought from hatcheries that specialize in this particular breed, which may make them hard to find.
+- They can be generally affordable and widely available from many hatcheries that specialize in this particular breed, which may make them hard to find.

-- They have an unusual appearance, which makes them quite hard to find if you had set out to buy a particular breed of chicken.
+- They have an unusual appearance, making it quite hard to find if you had set out to buy a particular breed of chicken.

 Problems in raising Golden Sex Link Chickens